headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

 (which changes periodically).
 Unless there's a scheduled application release, there's very little reason to allow a running Sling instance to be changed from a code/application perspective.

-The Composite NodeStore provides a great way to ensure that application changes are not allowed without an official release, but still allow day-to-day editorial content changes.
+It provides a great way to ensure that application changes are not allowed without an official release, but still allow day-to-day editorial content changes.
 Some of the benefits of using the Composite NodeStore and separating your content and application concerns are: